Pre-requisite: creation of an integration and at least one connection (step-by-step guide).

 Nango uses syncs to read data from APIs continuously.
 For common use cases, templates are available to let you get started fast.

-Select your integration in the Integrations tab, and navigate to the Scripts tab.
-Available sync templates will appear in the Sync Scripts section.
+Select your integration in the Integrations tab, and navigate to the Endpoints tab.
+Available sync templates will appear in the endpoint list.
 Select the relevant one and enable it with the toggle.

 Nango will automatically sync the corresponding records in the background for each relevant connection.